Codecademy/docs/content/python/glossaries/built-in-functions/input.md

 ## Definition

-The built-in `input()` takes in a value from the user and converts the value into a string.
+Takes in a value from the user and converts the value into a string.
 This function is unique in that the environment creates a field to allow users to enter the value.

 ## Syntax